TranThanhTuan2509/UR10_drawing_simulation/README.md

 # [UR10_DRAWING_SIMULATION]
 # Introduction
-- Hello guys, this is my-school's project in Kinematics and Dynamic subject.
+- Hello guys, this is my Kinematics and Dynamics project for a mid-term assessment.
-- As the head title, the robot (UR10) will be automated to draw letter and i choose 5 letters ( A U E D Q ).
+- As the head title, the robot (UR10) will be automated to draw letter and i chose 5 letters ( A U E D Q ).
 - It still exists some deficiencies so please takes it as a reference.

 ![CoppeliaSim Edu - newscene - rendering_ 8 ms (8 06 fps) - SIMULATION STOPPED 2024-04-14 22-24-53](https://github.com/TranThanhTuan2509/UR10_drawing_simulation/assets/119112296/b07afa33-a6e6-4aa4-94e3-27c4d7346241)